refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 We'll use `create refine-app` to set up a refine project with Material UI.
 It’ll save us the trouble of setting it up from scratch.

-As a first step, navigate to a preferred folder on your computer and run the command below to initialise CLI installer:
+As a first step, navigate to a preferred folder on your computer and run the command below to initialize CLI installer:

 ```shell
 npm create refine-app@latest dynamic-form-example -- -b v3